ratify-project/ratify/docs/proposals/Certificate Revocation Lists.md

 - Define a cache provider interface for CRL
 - Implement default file-based cache implementation for both CLI and K8S
 - Implement preload CRL when cert added from KMP
+- Test plan for the CRL feature and performance test between CRL w/o cache.
 - Update CRL and CRL caching related documentation

 ## Design Points